 Have you gotten the feeling that there may be an AR-15 (or some close branch of the Stoner family tree) chambered in just about every caliber imaginable?
 Me too.
 I’ve seen many of them.
 I’ve fired more than a few.

 Some seem to be proofs-of-concept.
 I may be exposing some bias here, but I don’t think the AR-15 is the end-all-be-all that many others do.
 If I want a reliable gun that shoots the 7.62×39, I’m going for an AK.
 And if I want a rifle that can deliver a .50 BMG round, I’ll likely look to a dedicated bolt action.

 Others, though, have been bitten by the bug and they want an AR.
 There are two platforms that seem to reward their efforts.

 One company that is consistently cranking out great ARs is Rock River.
 They make guns in .204 Ruger, and .405 Bushmaster, and 6.5 and 6.8, and .243 and 7.62×39.

 When I’m considering an AR-15 for hunting, I look to one question.
 Will I need multiple shots?
-If the answer is yes, as it is when hunting hogs, an AR-15 is ideal.
+If the answer is yes, as it is when hunting hogs, AR-15 calibers are ideal.
 The older I get, though, the more I’m beginning to see AR builds that match bolt-actions for reliability and accuracy.
 I’m beginning to see fewer reasons to choose one over the other.

 The key for most hunting ARs, though, is the dedicated build.
 Heavy barrels tend to provide better accuracy.
 Look for free-floated barrels, too.
 And always test your ammo options to find a round that works well with your gun and your game.